Hussseinkizz/serato-css/README.md

 ## 🤝 Contributing

 Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/Hussseinkizz/serato-css/issues).
-You can also take a look at the [contributing guide](https://github.com/Hussseinkizz/serato-css/blob/master/CONTRIBUTING.md).
+And you can also take a look at the [contributing guide](https://github.com/Hussseinkizz/serato-css/blob/master/CONTRIBUTING.md) to know how to contribute to Serato CSS, we can't wait what you will add in 😻

+Also contacting or following the project creator is a thing, so feel free on twitter at [Hussein kizz](https://twitter.com/Husseinkizz)

 ## Show your support

-Give a ⭐️ if this project helped you!
+Give a ⭐️ if this project impressed you!

 ## 📝 License